-TheBuild4People project researches and promotes sustainable buildings and sustainable urban development in Cambodia from a people-centred perspective whose connecting scientific-conceptional, analytical and superior normative bracket is always the urban quality of life.
+TheBuild4People project researches and promotes sustainable buildings and sustainable urban development in Cambodia from a people-centred perspective with enhancement of the urban quality of life as the overall aim.

 The Build4People project is funded by the German Federal Ministry of Education and Research (BMBF).
 The project consortium on the German side consists of four universities and two companies.
-Consortium leader is the University of Hamburg.
+Consortium leader is the University of Hamburg, Department of Geography.

-A Scientific Advisory Board will ensure that our measures are demand-driven and adapted to the local context.
+A Scientific Advisory Board counsels us with regards to the research process, implementation and impact management.
+It also ensures that our measures are demand-driven and adapted to the local context.